hochgi/blog/posts/2023/04/12/Face_Lift.md

 [^footnote3]: Some MathJax expressions contained stuff that `pandoc` "rendered" as HTML wrongly, and I needed to "undo" these.

 [^footnote4]: I guess the blog stays true to is name ;)

+[^footnote5]: There's some interesting ideas in these drafts I should definately write about.